AliAkberAakash/file_tree/Readme.md

 # File Tree

-### File Treee is a cli that will generatee files and folders for you automatically.
+### File Tree is a cli that will generate files and folders for you automatically.

 To run it simply type: